I never thought I would travel solo. It kind of just…happened. And I’m glad it did, because it changed my life.

-I think what helped assuage my fears of female solo travel from the get-go was the realization I really was in control of the trip planning, down to the fact that I could hop on a plane home if I really felt uncomfortable.
-Many people seem to forget that just because you make a decision to travel somewhere solo doesn’t mean it’s permanent.
-Once you arrive to your destination give yourself a few days to get used to being on your own and orienting yourself in the destination.
-If after you’ve given it a fair shot you genuinely feel terrified or miserable, change your location or go home.
+Many people seem to forget that travel isn’t permanent.
+Once you arrive to your destination, give yourself a few days to get used to being on your own and orient yourself in the destination.
+If after you’ve given it a fair shot you genuinely feel miserable, change your location or go home.
 When you’re traveling solo, it’s all up to you.

-Whether you end up loving traveling solo or deciding it’s not really your thing doesn’t matter, as either way you’ll end up having an enriching and unique experience.
-Because really, the worst case scenario is you feel some awkwardness, but also discover you’re capable of so much more than you believed while immersing yourself in a new culture in a way that forces you to interact with locals instead of your friends from home.
+Whether you end up loving traveling solo or decide it’s not really your thing doesn’t matter.
+Regardless, you’ll end up having an enriching experience.
+Because really, the worst case scenario is you feel some awkwardness, while also discovering what you’re truly capable of and immersing yourself fully in a new culture.
 And if you really feel uncomfortable, you can always hide in a comfortable hotel room or change your ticket to board the next flight home.

 Has solo travel changed your life?
 Are you thinking of hitting the road on your own?
 I’d love to hear in the comments below!